IMF to assess economic spillovers in new monitoring rules

 "While oversight of members' exchange rate policies remains at the core of Fund surveillance under the articles, the new decision will provide a basis for the Fund to engage more effectively with members on domestic economic and financial policies," said IMF Managing Director Christine Lagarde.

-The decision was an important step in "rebooting" the way the IMF conducts surveillance - the monitoring and assessment of members' economies, and global economic and financial developments, Lagarde said.
+The decision was an important step in "rebooting" the way the IMF conducts surveillance - the monitoring and assessment of members' economies, and global economic and financial developments, Legarde said.

 The new rules will be included in the IMF's so-called Article IV annual consultations between the IMF and governments of its 188 member countries.
 IMF officials said the decision had "broad support" among the membership.